Friday, October 26, 2007

 The lecture was sponsored by the College Republicans, but the organization’s president, Jon Fernandez ’08, said he did not intend for the group’s sponsorship to signal support for Horowitz’s views.
 “Our organization has never had any plans to endorse or formally participate in Islamo-Fascism Awareness Week,” he said.

 University spokeswoman Cass Cliatt ’96 said that a month ago, the American-Arab Anti-Discrimination Committee (ADC) – a watchdog group that monitors what it perceives as prejudice against Americans of Arab descent – asked Princeton if it was associated with Horowitz’s program.
-“We commented that we were not aware ,” Cliatt said.
+“We commented that we were not aware [of the initiative],” Cliatt said.

 Asked in an interview this week with The Daily Princetonian why Princeton was listed as participating in Islamo-Fascism Awareness Week, Horowitz said he thought he was invited to speak at the University as part of the program.
 He added that he thought College Republicans scheduled the event last week, rather than during the official Islamo-Fascism Awareness week, so that it wouldn’t conflict with midterm exams.